github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 For information about the secrets and service providers supported by {% data variables.product.prodname_secret_scanning %}, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

 ## Enabling {% data variables.product.prodname_secret_scanning %}

+TODO: PLEASE DO NOT REVIEW THIS SECTION AS I WANT TO MAKE IT CONCISE AND SEE WHAT IS IN THE ENABLING ARTICLE(S)

 {% data variables.secret-scanning.user_alerts_caps %} is available {% ifversion secret-scanning-user-owned-repos %}{% ifversion ghes %}on all repositories with a license for {% data variables.product.prodname_GH_advanced_security %}{% else %}for free on all public repositories, and for private and internal repositories that are owned by organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %}{% endif %}{% elsif fpt %}for free on all public repositories that you own{% else %}on all organization-owned repositories with a license for {% data variables.product.prodname_GH_advanced_security %}.
 The feature is not available on user-owned repositories{% endif %}.